akauppi/GroundLevel-firebase-es/DEVS/Wishes for Firebase.md

 ```

 It would be nice to have a flag/config setting to disallow changing ports.
 It can even be the port entry itself, with "!3000" meaning we mean business - don't allow any other than 3000, ok?!

+## Firestore JavaScript client could provide `Date`s?

+Timestamps in the Firestore data are provided as: `{ seconds: int, nanos: int }`.

+There is a native JavaScript presentation for dates, `Date`.
+It would make sense that the client provides such data, automatically, as `Date`s (in `.onSnapshot` and what not).
+Now the application code must convert individual fields.

+Two ways to make such a change:

+1. Derive from `Date` (or make a class that behaves the same), and have it also provide the `.seconds` and `.nanos` for backwards compatibility.
+2. Have a global switch somewhere (initialization of the `.firebase.firestore`?), so application programmers can select the "old" or the "native" way.

 ## References